Authentic Slow Cooker Birria (Birria de Res)

 While this birria de res recipe does take a bit of time, I can guarantee that it is neither difficult to pull off nor does it require any fancy equipment.
 Iโve also made sure to tailor the recipe to ingredients that can easily be sourced from a regular U.S. grocery store.

-Shred: Remove the beef and shred the meat and discard fat pieces.
+Step 2: Shred.
+Remove the beef and shred the meat and discard fat pieces.
 Season to taste.
 Place shredded meat back in the slow cooker with beef broth liquid.

-Make red chile sauce: While the meat is cooking, whip up this easy 30-minute sauce.
+Step 3: Make red chile sauce.
+While the meat is cooking, whip up this easy 30-minute sauce.
 Remove stems, seeds, and veins from the chile pods.
 Place in a colander and rinse well with cool water.
 Add chiles, garlic, onion, and water to a large pot.
 Bring water to a boil.
 Lower the heat, cover, and simmer for about 20 minutes.
 After 10 minutes turn the chiles over with tongs to make sure the chiles soften evenly.
 Allow time to cool down before blending.
 Do not discard water.

-Blend: Once cooled, place in blender with salt.
+Step 4: Blend.
+Once cooled, place in blender with salt.
 Blend until smooth.
 If necessary, season with more salt.

-Strain: Strain the sauce through a fine sieve into the slow cooker and stir.
+Step 5: Strain.
+Strain the sauce through a fine sieve into the slow cooker and stir.
 The broth combined with the red chile sauce is the “birria consomรฉ”.
 Discard any skins and seeds that the sieve catches.

-Serve: If youโre serving this slow cooker birria as a traditional stew, I recommend topping it with radishes, onions, chiles, lime wedges, and fresh cilantro.
+Step 6: Serve.
+If youโre serving this slow cooker birria as a traditional stew, I recommend topping it with radishes, onions, chiles, lime wedges, and fresh cilantro.
 Fresh, homemade corn tortillas and tomatillo salsa verde are also very welcome additions.

 How to Make Quesabirria (a.k.a.
 Birria Cheese Tacos)